 If you have symptoms related to AAT deficiency, your doctor may recommend:

-In addition to years of observational studies, recently published results of two controlled clinical trials confirmed that AAT augmentation therapy significantly reduces the decline in lung density and may therefore reduce the future risk of mortality in patients with AAT deficiency-related emphysema.
+In addition to years of observational studies, published results of two controlled clinical trials confirmed that AAT augmentation therapy significantly reduces the decline in lung density and may therefore reduce the future risk of mortality in patients with AAT deficiency-related emphysema.

 People who have AAT deficiency and develop related liver disease will be referred to doctors who treat those diseases.